MarinoMtz/Pygate/README.md

 1.3.
 Attach the antenna to the Pygate (make sure there is nothig attached to the module)

 1.4.
-Run the Firmware tool with ` pycom-fwtool ` on a linux terminal with the pygate connected through USB
+Run the Firmware tool with ` pycom-fwtool ` on a linux terminal with the pygate connected through an USB type C

 1.5.
 Select the corresponding port, usually ` ttyACM0 `